QSaman/MarkDownFiles/GnuLinuxCommands/rsync.md

 # Run rsync with lower priority

-You can use `nice` command to give lower priority to `rsync`.
-You can assign from -20 (most favorable to the process) to 19 (least favorable to the process):
+You can use `nice` and `ionice` commands to give lower priority to `rsync`.
+You can assign from -20 (most favorable to the process) to 19 (least favorable to the process) to nice.:

 ```
-nice -n 19 rsync -aAX --progress source dest
+nice -n 19 ionice -c 3 rsync -aAX --progress source dest

 ```